beaker-project/beaker/documentation/admin-guide/graphite.rst

 of systems assigned to a recipe (as indicated by the ``systems_recipe`` gauge) as recipes may be executing on a dynamically created virtual machine.

-To observe the utilization of dynamic virtualisation resources, replace ``.all`` with ``.dynamic_virt_possible``.
+To observe the utilization of dynamic virtualization resources, replace ``.all`` with ``.dynamic_virt_possible``.
 These metrics show recipes which are either still under consideration for creation of a dynamic virtual machine, or which have already been assigned one.